Dataset

 contains several key components that work together to organize and manage your data:

-: A list of chemical species names that defines what molecules are tracked in this dataset.
+: A list of state names that defines what states, such as molecules, proteins or process variables, are tracked in this dataset.
 This serves as the schema that ensures consistency across all measurements.measurements

 objects, where each measurement represents one experimental condition, simulation run, or data point in your study.name